 - Not using funds for their stated purpose

-Sometimes, there are situations that may raise questions but are not considered fraudulent on our platform.
-These include:
+The following are examples of situations that are not considered fraudulent on our platform:

 - Rumors or speculation of fraud